-As time goes on, our credit card habits change.
-We might have gotten a new travel credit card to take advantage of certain perks but our needs changed.
-Our very first credit card may have the longest history, but it doesn’t earn us any rewards, so it collects dust.
+As time goes on, our credit card habits tend to change.
+We may find ourselves focusing on travel purchases with a flexible credit card.
+Then a few years later, we may change to a premium co-brand travel card.
+Or, perhaps your very first credit card has the longest history, but it doesn’t earn any rewards, so it collects dust.

-No matter which rewards credit cards you have in your wallet, though, it’s important to avoid inactivity cancellations on your oldest accounts where you can.
-This can be easily remedied by making small purchases a couple times a year, and can help your credit score in the process.
+No matter which credit cards you have in your wallet, it’s important to avoid inactivity cancelations on your oldest accounts where you can.
+This can be easily remedied by making small purchases a couple of times a year.
+Plus, it can help your credit score in the process.
+Here are several reasons why you should pay attention to your credit card accounts.

 It’s a smart business move, after all.
 Even still, it’s something you want to avoid if you can.